Permanent Residence Lawyer in Markham

 Permanent residents can apply for Canadian citizenship after meeting eligibility criteria, including physical presence of at least 1,095 days within five years and demonstrating language proficiency and knowledge of Canada.
 Our firm guides eligible permanent residents through the citizenship application process, helping you transition from PR status to full citizenship when you’re ready.

-Pathways to Canadian Permanent Residence
+Pathways to Canadian Permanent Residence.

 The Express Entry system manages applications for three federal economic immigration programs: Federal Skilled Worker Program, Canadian Experience Class, and Federal Skilled Trades Program.
 Candidates create profiles ranked using the Comprehensive Ranking System, which awards points for age, education, language ability, and work experience.